-Executives: Edit Your CEO-Targeted Communications to Get Better Results
+Executives: Edit Your CEO-Targeted Communications to Get Better Results Three tips for how you can provide the exact information your chief executive needs, and nothing but.

 You're standing at the desk of a busy car rental agency.
 "Do you have a car available?" you ask.